Kotamobagu: Administrative districts

+Notes: (a) including 3 kelurahan - Mongondow, Motoboi Kecil and Pobundayan. (b) including 6 kelurahan - Kobo Besar, Kotabangun, Matali, Motoboi Besar, Sinindia and Tumbui. (c) all 6 are kelurahan - Gogagoman, Kotamobagu, Molinow, Mogolaing, Mongkonai and Mongkonai Barat. (d) including 3 kelurahan - Biga, Genggulang and Upai.

 Autonomy

 As an autonomous city, in 2011 Kotamobagu was judged the best autonomous area from among 57 autonomous areas which have been formed by central government since 2007.

 Climate

 Kotamobagu has a tropical rainforest climate (Af) with moderate rainfall in August and September and heavy rainfall in the remaining months.